 Risk Assessment for Managing Wildlife

-Prior to developing and implementing a management plan for wildlife control at an airport, it is essential that a risk assessment be conducted.
+Prior to developing and implementing a wildlife management plan at an airport, it is essential that a risk assessment be conducted.
 If a data collection system is not already in place, begin by surveying wildlife numbers, species, locations and the times when they are observed.
-Create a baseline data for assessing the effectiveness of changes in the program.
+Create baseline data for assessing the effectiveness of changes in the program.

 Prepping risk assessment sounds like a daunting task.
 But it is nothing more than keeping track and analyzing past and current circumstances at an airport with respect to aircraft operations, wildlife strike rates, and wildlife species and numbers.
 A large airport with a high volume of operations involving large turbine-powered passenger aircraft is immediately deserving of a formal wildlife control program.